NorthernMan54/homebridge-alexa/README.md

 ## Raising Issues and Troubleshooting

-* I have started recording troubleshooting tips here based on issues seen by the community [Troubleshooting](Troubleshooting.MD).
+### I have started recording troubleshooting tips here based on issues seen by the community [Troubleshooting](Troubleshooting.MD).

+### Slack Channel

-* I have created a slack channel at (https://homebridgeteam.slack.com/messages/hap-alexa/) to troubleshoot issues not on the troubleshooting page.
+I have created a slack channel at (https://homebridgeteam.slack.com/messages/hap-alexa/) to troubleshoot issues not on the troubleshooting page.
 If you reach out there, I'm usually available.
 If you don't have a slack account and need an invite, one is available via the Homebridge README / Community (https://github.com/nfarina/homebridge#community)

-* If you need to log an issue, please include a DEBUG log with your issue.
+### Debug logs

+To collect a debug log, please start homebridge with this command line

 ```
-DEBUG=alexa* homebridge -I
+DEBUG=* homebridge -I
 ```

-* Collecting a homebridge accessory dump
+### Homebridge Accessory Dump

 Sometimes during troubleshooting I need a dump of your homebridge accessories.
 Please use this command to collect it.
 If needed you can change the ip address, port or pin to match your environment.